KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Introduction

 \begin{itemize}

-\item We propose a novel method, KappaFace, which adjusts a class importance by taking both its difficultness and imbalance into account.
-With the vMF distribution for individual classes, KappaFace relaxes the margin for high concentration classes, while intensifying the margins of hard and underrepresented classes.
+\item We propose a novel method, KappaFace, which adjusts the class importance by taking both its learning difficulty and the imbalance degree into account. {Leveraging the capabilities of the vMF distribution}, KappaFace relaxes the margins of high-concentration classes and intensifies that of poorly learned and underrepresented classes.

-\item For modeling hyperspherical distributions, we introduce a memory buffer to efficiently update the concentration and population parameters while training as well as modulating the positive margins, without any extra computational costs in the inference stage.
+\item For modeling hyperspherical distributions, we propose updating margins through concentration and population parameters during training, which does not produce any extra computational costs in the inference stage, using the momentum encoder.
+We also provide a comparison with the memory buffer based approach, which might be more desirable with smaller datasets.

-\item We evaluate our method on a series of popular face recognition benchmarks and demonstrate that our proposed method consistently outperforms other state-of-the-art counterparts. \end{itemize}
+\item We evaluate our method on a series of popular face recognition benchmarks and demonstrate that our KappaFace consistently outperforms other state-of-the-art counterparts. \end{itemize}

+{The structure of this paper is described as follows.
+In Section {\ref{sec:related_work}}, we discuss closely related works and elucidate our sources of inspiration.
+In Section {\ref{sec:method}}, we provide a detailed description of our proposed approach to address the challenge of imbalanced training data by leveraging the vMF distribution through two modeling strategies: the memory buffer and the momentum encoder.
+In Section {\ref{sec:exp_results}}, we assess our method, KappaFace, comparing it with the latest state-of-the-art methods across nine facial benchmarks and provide additional ablation studies.
+We conclude our research in Section {\ref{sec:conclusion}} and suggest avenues for future research.}